x1wins/FlowerPaper/README.md

 you can't use bbs

 this following is web, rest api url
-- data(json or xml, if you want xml. you should replace to xml word from json word) bbs list http://localhost:8080/FlowerPaper/bbs/data/1/list/1.json bbs detail
+- data(json or xml, if you want xml. you should change json to xml in url word) bbs list http://localhost:8080/FlowerPaper/bbs/data/1/list/1.json bbs detail